The stacked bar chart allows you to compare multiple measures through horizontally stacked bars.

 This feature allows you to customize the color of the axis label.

-This allows the visibility of the Category Axis
+This allows the visibility of the Category Axis to be enabled.

-option, dependencies properties, which are Show axis title, Axis title text, Trim overflow mode, Trim axis labels, Label Rotation and Auto Interval option will be hidden.
+If you disable the Show Category Axis option, dependencies properties, which are Show axis title, Axis title text, Trim overflow mode, Trim axis labels, Label Rotation and Auto Interval option will be hidden.

-for the chart.
+This allows you to edit the title of the Category Axis for the chart.
 It will be reflected as the name of the x-axis in the chart.

-property, the Axis title text box property will be hidden.
+If we uncheck the Show Axis Title property, the Axis title text box property will be hidden.

-This allows you to manage the display mode of the overlapping labels in the Category Axis
+This allows you to manage the display mode of the overlapping labels in the Category Axis.

 Trim